MiernickiElijah/Bard/README.md

 ## Description

 + This is a splash page about myself that allows employers and clients to view a short bio, projects, and contact information.
-+ I designed this HTML to make it simple and clean, as well as easy for people to get in touch with me and stay up to date on my projects.
++ I designed this HTML to make it simple and clean for people to get in touch with me and stay up to date on projects.
 + I've learned a lot of front-end fundementals while building this page.
 Mainly in flexbox, HTML semantics/tags, and CSS properties.

 + Link to website: https://miernickielijah.github.io/Bard/

     ![splash page screenshot](assets/images/screenshot.png)